techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

 The project gets more shape.
 Lot of the tings are deployed.
 They only need to connect to each other.
 It deplys without error, so that's good.
 In the final week I need to split it up in modules.
 I need this for the resourcegroup creation and for the Azure AD to make the key-vault work.
 I will do this in the final week.
 Next week I want to to fix:
+- Azure Bastion to connect managementserver with appserver with SSH and RDP
 - peerings
 - security
 - backup